 JAMES: That is correct.

-NEWS ANCHOR: Why a preamble?
+NEWS REPORTER: Why a preamble?

 JAMES: Well, I think it’s important to let others know where you’re coming from.

 NEWS REPORTER: What was the reasoning behind placing equality in your constitution’s preamble?

 JAMES: I don’t believe that the minority should be stomped upon.

 NEWS REPORTER: Would you violate another individual’s equal rights because of your personal beliefs or as an expression of your personal freedom?

 NEWS REPORTER: Which principle in your constitution’s preamble is the most important?